 - 1. If AnyBody is installed for the first time, or for other reasons no valid license is found, AnyBody's License Manager will appear when you launch AnyBody.exe. - 2.
-If you have a valid license already, select Import License File, browse for your license file, and import it. - You can choose to import the license for all users of the computer, or just for your own user account. - You may need administrative priviledges during the process, if you install the license for all users. - If you have a dongle-bound license, insert the USB-dongle while installing the license.
+If you have a valid license already, select Import License File, browse for your license file, and import it.
+Read Section 4.1.
+The License File for more information on where the license file typically is placed.

+- You can choose to import the license for all users of the computer, or just for your own user account. - You may need administrative priviledges during the process, if you install the license for all users. - If you have a dongle-bound license, insert the USB-dongle while installing the license.
 The license will be validated during the process. - 3.
 If you have purchased a license, but have no license file yet, you may need to send host-id information to AnyBody Technology.
 From the License Manager dialog, you can gather this information: - Insert your dongle, if relevant. - The "View host IDs" button will open a dialog with the possible Host-IDs.
 From here they can be sent to AnyBody Technology. - 4.
 If you have not bought a license, you can select a trial license. - Trial licenses are special computer-bound licenses valid for 30 days.
 The "Get trial license" button will bring you to the AnyBody Technology webpage where you can request a license key. - 5.
-Pressing OK after entering a valid license will launch AnyBody.

-6. You can enter new licenses later from the menu Help->Registration.
+Pressing OK after entering a valid license will launch AnyBody. - 6.
+You can enter new licenses later from the menu Help->Registration.
 This will bring up the AnyBody License Manager dialog.